Skip to main content

 Headings

-More than simply just bolded or italicized words, headings provide extra information about the structure of the document at the code level.
-Headings nest under one another based on their rank (or level).
-The most important heading has the rank of 1 (<h1>).
-Heading 1 is often used to denote the title.
-Additional headings range from 2 (<h2>) through 6 (<h6>).
-Skipping heading levels can be confusing and should be avoided when possible.
-For example, we wouldn’t want to skip from a heading 2 (<h2>) to a heading 5 (<h5>) in a particular section.
-However, you may skip headings in the opposite direction, if the outline calls for it.
-For example, you may skip from heading 4 (<h4>) to heading 2 (<h2>) to denote a new section has begun.
+More than simply bolded or italicized words, headings provide extra information about the structure of the document at the code level.
+Headings nest under one another based on their rank (or level), creating a hierarchical outline of the document.
+The most important heading has a rank of 1 (<h1>) and is typically used for the document title.
+Additional headings range from Heading 2 (<h2>) through Heading 6 (<h6>).

 Benefits of Headings

 Headings are incredibly useful for both readers and writers.
-Headings may generate a Table of Contents or an interactive outline that anyone can use in documents such as Word and PDF.
+Headings can be used to generate a Table of Contents or an interactive outline in documents such as Word and PDF.

 For Readers